Being a Shopify store owner, you might wonder how to export my Shopify store. We will tell you exactly how it works and what limitations there are.

-However, users of the manual option need to note that theres no Export all button present in the store, every data set under a different section needs to be entered separately.
+However, users of the manual option need to note that there’s no Export all button in the store; every data set under a different section needs to be entered separately.

+The time required by the Shopify store to prepare a CSV file depends on the amount of data that needs to be exported.
 For instance, in a situation where youre exporting above 50 customer records from your store to a CSV format, the file will automatically be mailed to you.
-However, for orders that are up to 50 records, the file gets downloaded right away.
-The time required by the Shopify store to prepare a CSV file depends on the amount of data that needs to be exported.
+However, for orders up to 50 records, the file gets downloaded immediately.

 1. List of the steps required to export your Shopify store data